jordan-castro/easyjs/README.md

 You can also go to the [easyjs website](https://jordanmcastro.com/easyjs)

 ### easyjs runtime
 easyjs has it's own custom runtime [ejr](https://github.com/jordan-castro/ejr).
 It's a low level implementation largely inspired by [quickjs](https://bellard.org/quickjs/) with focus on top notch wasm integration.
-It is currently lacking features and targets [ECMAScript 2020 (ES11)](https://tc39.es/ecma262/2020/).
+It targets [ECMAScript 2027](https://tc39.es/ecma262/).
+Some features are still lacking.

 Run a file directly with:
 `easyjs file.ej`